-The Task Force is intended to establish a structured dialogue between school district officials, city planners, engineers, architects, and others on topics such as school facility planning and transportation to and around schools, in order to better meet shared goals related to education, health, safety, transportation, and quality of life.
-If you would like to be added to the email listserv for the Task Force, and receive information on relevant topics, email Barb Walsh.
+The Task Force was intended to establish a structured dialogue between school district officials, city planners, engineers, architects, and others on topics such as school facility planning and transportation to and around schools, in order to better meet shared goals related to education, health, safety, transportation, and quality of life.

 NCTCOG staff hosted a workshop in October 2015 to introduce elected officials on the Regional Transportation Council and school district officials to the new Community Schools and Transportation Program, and give an overview of upcoming activities and opportunities to be involved.

 NCTCOG staff delivered a presentation on school siting and transportation coordination.
 Following the meeting, the City and ISD worked with NCTCOG to identify sidewalk needs near school sites, coordinate on planned roadway construction projects within the ISD’s jurisdiction, and prepare Safe Routes to School (SRTS) application materials.

 - The Smart School Siting Tool, EPA (2016): This Excel-based tool is intended to help school agencies and other local governments work together to better align school siting and community planning processes, and evaluate and compare candidate sites for a new or renovated school.